WHAT HAPPENS AT A TYPICAL SHOW?

 Will anyone get embarrassed?

 As far as what we can control, there’s no way we will embarrass any of your guests.
 We love seeing people win, laugh, and we want to have fun alongside them.
 We offer lots of encouragement, we don’t talk in fake game show voices, and we strive to make your people feel comfortable so they can enjoy playing the games.

 If a contestant says something absolutely ridiculous and the audience laughs their heads off, we may offer a gentle ribbing in the flow of the game, but we always do it with grace and let your guests know we’re on their side.

 How much time in advance should we book The Big Game Show?

 We ask for a three-week minimum, but we know sometimes you might need a quick turnaround, so feel free to reach out even if it’s a tight deadline.
-So feel typically book around 2 to 3 months out, though some book a full 12 to 18 months in advance.
+People typically book 30 to 90 days out, though some book a full 12 to 18 months in advance.
 In short, we can work with whatever the situation calls for.
-There are six of us who host The Big Game Show, so there is an excellent chance we can make your event work.
+There are a number of us who host The Big Game Show, so there is an excellent chance we can make your event work.

 What is the process leading up to an event?